fmcgeough/fmcgeough.github.io/_posts/2026-01-29-keyboard-practice.md

 pretty_table: true
 ---

 For my birthday (which was in July) my spouse got me a lovely gift.
 It was a Roland FP-30X digital piano.
 I've wanted to get one just to have another cool thing to make music with.
 I started from no piano (not even childhood lessons to call back to).
-I signed up with Skoove (and online piano learning app) for a year's worth of lessons.
+I signed up with Skoove (an online piano learning app) for a year's worth of lessons.

 I've had no problems with the Roland.
 It sounds good.
 It has a headphone jack so I don't have to annoy others while practicing.
 The keys feel like the "right" weight.
 The keyboard is in a room that I have easy access to and I do tend to play most days (at least for a few minutes).